Aadarsh0211/Pizza-Sales-Report-Dashboard/README.md

 🍕📊 Pizza Sales Analysis Dashboard 🚀

+Project Overview: In the world of pizza, precision and flavor reign supreme.
+To help our beloved pizzeria thrive, we embarked on a journey to harness the power of data.
+Leveraging Power BI, we've crafted a Pizza Sales Dashboard that not only satisfies the craving for insights but also empowers us to slice through the competition.

+Key Objectives: 📈 Visualize Sales Trends: Gain a holistic view of sales performance over time, identifying peaks, and patterns.

 Diving into a year's worth of data, here's what I've uncovered:

 👥 Daily Customer Insights: Discovered peak hours and footfall.